Data Protection

 The Regulations still need to be approved by Parliament so watch this space.

-EU-US Privacy Shield and Brexit – What do you need to know?
+EU-US Privacy Shield and Brexit – What you need to know

 After a turbulent few months, the Privacy Shield was re-approved by the EU Commission at the end of last year and with Brexit looming, if you are a Privacy Shield participant there are some steps you may need to take before 30th March 2019 to ensure you can continue to receive personal data from the UK.